tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 `Revoke_purchases : (list %revoke_purchases (pair (nat %sale_id) (address %purchaser)))`.

-If a purchase was made using a permit, calling `Confirm_purchases` will just send the nft to the purchaser and `Revoke_purchases` will update storage so that the purchase is no longer marked as pending.
+If a purchase was made using a permit, calling `Confirm_purchases` will send the token to the purchaser and remove the token from sale. `Revoke_purchases` will update storage so that the purchase attempt is deleted and the token is put back up for sale.

-Otherwise, if the purchase is made without a permit `Confirm_purchases` will send out payments to the seller (and possibly the fee to the fee-address) and sends the token to the purchaser.
-If the purchase is made with a permit, after a purchase attempt is revoked the contract sends the payment back to the `payment_relayer` who originally sent the payment.
-Afterwards, the token remains up for sale and a new user can attempt to purchase it.
+If the purchase is made without a permit `Confirm_purchases` will also send out payments to the seller (and possibly the fee to the fee-address).
+Similarly `Revoke_purchases` will return payment to the the buyer.

 This extension also defines the Macro `PERMIT_MARKET` which makes optional changes to the base fixed price sale contracts to allow for the offchain extension.
 It changes the storage structure by adding the `pending_purchases` set to the sale record (the value in the `sales` big_map). `pending_purchases` is automatically configured to the empty set upon a sale creation.
 Furthermore, upon an attempted sale `Cancel`, `pending_purchases` must be empty or the operation will fail with error `PENDING_PURCHASES_PRESENT`, upon which `Revoke_purchases` ought to be called to return the pending purchases.